JoeyBF/SeqSee/README.md

 `SeqSee` is designed with flexibility in mind, making it straightforward to extend its capabilities.
 Potential areas for development include:

-- **Customizable Styles**: Add support for more node and edge styles, such as curved edges, shadow effects, or different node shapes.
+- **Customizable Styles**: Add support for more node and edge styles, shadow effects, or different node shapes.
 - **Advanced Interactivity**: Implement features like node/edge selection, more hover effects, and dynamic highlighting.
 - **Improved Coordinate Systems**: Allow more customization of axes, gridlines, and coordinates for